NannyML/nannyml/docs/tutorials/setting_up/preparing_your_data.rst

     using incomplete metadata.

 .. note::
-    We are aware that this boilerplate setup step creates some friction for the end user.
-We're actively working on reducing this friction even more.
+    We are aware that this boilerplate setup step creates some friction.
+We're actively working on reducing it.

 To find out more about the columns that should in your dataset, check out the :ref:`data requirements<data_requirements>` documentation.